The linkedness of cubical polytopes: beyond the cube: Introduction

 In our paper \cite{BuiPinUgo20a}, we introduce the notion of strong linkedness.
-We say that a $d$-polytope $P$ is {\it strongly $\floor{(d+1)/2}$-linked} if, for every set $X$ of exactly $d+1$ vertices and every pairing $Y$ with $\floor{(d+1)/2}$ pairs from $X$, the set $Y$ is linked in $G(P)$ and each path joining a pair in $Y$ avoids the vertices in $X$ not being paired in $Y$.
-For odd $d=2k-1$ the properties of strongly $k$-linkedness and $k$-linkedness coincide, since every vertex in $X$ is paired in $Y$; but they differ for even $d=2k$--namely strong $k$-linkedness implies $k$-linkedness, but the converse is not necessarily true.
-In this paper, we show that cubical $d$-polytopes are strongly $\floor{(d+1)/2}$-linked, for $d\ne 3$.
+We say that a graph $G$ with at least $2k+1$ vertices is {\it strongly $k$-linked} if for every vertex $v$ of $G$, the subgraph $G-v$ is $k$-linked.
+A polytope is \textit{strongly $k$-linked} if its graph is strongly $k$-linked.
+We proved the strong-linkedness of the cube as follows: \begin{theorem}[Strong linkedness of the cube {\cite[Thm.
+25]{BuiPinUgo20a}}] For every $d\ge 1$, a $d$-cube is strongly $\floor{d/2}$-linked. \end{theorem}